scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 Thoroughness is something to look for in a review of anything, so despite how long it may make this post, I'm going to do my best to be thorough.
-This means a mini review on each chapter of the book and my reactions, agreements, disagreements, and general thoughts on each.
-If you're looking for a comprehensive review then here it is:
+This means a mini review on the first 3 chapters of the book and my reactions, agreements, disagreements, and general thoughts on each.
+There are 8 total chapters, all worth reading, but I figure talking about 3 of them is enough.
+If you're looking for a decently comprehensive review then here it is:

 <div id="chapter1"></div>